AI That Replaces Pivot Tables: 2026 Analyst Guide

 Traditional analytics workflows—collect data, transfer to warehouse, process, visualize—introduce latency measured in hours or days.
 For industries like manufacturing, healthcare, and financial services, that's too slow.
 Edge analytics processes data locally, reducing latency from hours to milliseconds and cutting bandwidth costs dramatically.

-According to industry analysis, the shift to edge analytics is driven by data analyzing AI models becoming lightweight enough to run on edge devices while maintaining accuracy—a technical breakthrough that wasn't feasible even two years ago.
+The shift to edge analytics is driven by data analyzing AI models becoming lightweight enough to run on edge devices while maintaining accuracy—a technical shift that wasn't feasible even two years ago.

 AutoML platforms are democratizing machine learning by automating the entire model development pipeline—from data preprocessing and feature engineering to model selection, hyperparameter tuning, and deployment.
 What once required dedicated data science teams can now be accomplished by analysts with domain expertise.